Part 2 - Data Manipulation

 Let’s start with setting Input Mapping by clicking the New Input button.

-Screenshot - Input mapping result
+Screenshot - Input Mapping Configuration

 Output Mapping

-Continue with setting up Output Mapping by clicking on the New Output button.
+Continue with setting up output mapping by clicking on the New Output button.

-Screenshot - Output mapping result
+Screenshot - Finished Output Mapping

-See additional information about Output Mapping (all available options, etc.).
+See additional information about output mapping (all available options, etc.).

-Transformation Script
+Transformation Queries

 To produce that table from the tables account, opportunity and user, write a transformation script.
 To save you some time, we have already prepared the necessary SQL queries for you: